World Animal Protection Governance

 Our International office is in London.
 We are registered as a charity and a company in the UK and work with affiliated World Animal Protection offices around the world.
 Our offices are linked through collaboration agreements that ensure we work in a unified and consistent way, supporting a strategy developed by staff worldwide.

-We are governed by a Board of 9 trustees from a wide variety of backgrounds.
-The Board has statutory duties under the UK Companies and Charities Acts of 2006 for the general management and control of World Animal Protection.
-With the exception of certain powers – which the Board reserves for itself – the Board delegates the day-to-day management of World Animal Protection to the Chief Executive.
+We are governed by a Board of between 11 and 13 trustees from a wide variety of backgrounds.
+The Board has statutory duties under the UK Companies Act 2006 and the Charities Act 2011 for the general management and control of World Animal Protection.
+With the exception of certain powers, which it reserves for itself, the Board delegates the day-to-day management of World Animal Protection to the Chief Executive.

 Our International Board